Tom McCall: Journalism career

-McCall later put his career on hold for military service in the U.S. Navy, where he served as a battle correspondent aboard the cruiser USS St. Louis in the Pacific Theater.
+McCall later put his career on hold for military service in the U.S. Navy.
+At age 31, he was the oldest in boot camp.
+He served as a war correspondent for 16 months aboard the cruiser USS St. Louis in the Pacific Theater.

-While working on a story, an official of radio station KGW (owned by The Oregonian) approached McCall about reading a public service announcement over the air.
-The station management was impressed by his unique voice and offered him a job as a news announcer.
-He worked at KGW radio until 1949, when he became administrative assistant to Oregon Gov. Douglas McKay.
-In 1952 McCall returned to KGW radio, where he served as a newscaster and political commentator until 1955, when he jumped from radio to television and KGW to KPTV.
+In 1946, McCall was hired by Portland radio station KEX, Where he remained until 1949 when he became executive secretary to Oregon governor Douglas McKay.
+In 1952, McCall joined KGW radio in Portland, where he served as a newscaster and political commentator until 1955, when he transitioned from KGW radio to television at KPTV.